aglee/AdventOfCode2017/Day 25 - The Halting Problem/README.md

 let statesByName = ["A": A, "B": B, "C": C, "D": D, "E": E, "F": F]
 ```

+- **Update:** After seeing a [more compact transcription](https://www.reddit.com/r/adventofcode/comments/7lzo3l/2017_day_25_solutions/drqaogz/) on r/adventofcode, I realized `State` objects didn't need to have a `name`, and the `State` type could have been a typealias of the `[Transition]` array type.
+Then the values 0 and 1 could have been used as indices into those arrays, instead of being used to choosed between the `zeroCase` and `oneCase` components of a tuple.

 After deleting all the other stuff I wouldn't have needed, my code would have been 49 lines instead of 76.

 One thing I spaced out on was clicking the one last link needed to complete my Advent of Code.
 I knew from previous years that there was no actual puzzle for Part 2, but I forgot to click that link.